Perform a SQL Server migration assessment with Data Migration Assistant

 - Check feature parity

-Add databases to assess
+Add databases and extended events trace to assess

 Select Add Sources to open the connection flyout menu.

 Enter the SQL server instance name, choose the Authentication type, set the correct connection properties, and then select Connect.